 The building of Sacre Coeur East Wing (second wing of secondary school) commenced in 1967.
 The first stage of the new three-storey Science and Classroom Block was completed in 1968.

-Student numbers across both campuses was 355 students.
+Student numbers across both Campuses was 355 students.

 1969